PubChimps/opendatascience.com/README.md

 ### Want to get started?
-If you would like to try the concepts described here, I will be presenting this material, as well as model building, serving, and deep learning framework selection at ODSC London this November at the workshop "Choosing The Right Deep Learning Framework: A Deep Learning Approach."
+If you would like to try the concepts described here, I will be presenting this material, as well as model building, serving, and deep learning framework selection at ODSC Europe in London this November at the workshop "Choosing The Right Deep Learning Framework: A Deep Learning Approach."